Pentests that go beyond the scanner.

 Reconnaissance

-- Attack surface prioritisation by exposure and business impact
+- Prioritise paths by exposure, exploitability, and business impact

 Exploitation & Chain Development